algorismes/algorismes.github.io/_pages/about.md

 > **My research statement**
 > To understand the fundamental processes underlying the visual perception of objects to derive new computer vision algorithms that, one day, may enable machines to see.

 He has been always interested in connecting his academic work to the social environment, and since 1993 he has been involved in a large number of projects to transfer academic knowledge to industrial production, medical diagnose and media applications.
-He is now director of the [DataScience@UB group](http://datascience.barcelona/en) technology transfer group that is supported by the Generalitat de Catalunya.
+He is now director of the [DataScience@UB group](http://datascience.barcelona/en) technology transfer group that is supported by the Generalitat de Catalunya (TECNIO Center).
 During the last years the DataScience@UB group has been actively collaborating with companies such as BBVA, IBM, TUV Rheinland, Telefonica, Vodafone, ICGC, Bodas.net, Given Imaging, correYvuela, Ajuntament de Barcelona, 7ideas, etc.

 # Highlights